taisiat/bouncy-bee/README.md

 }
 ```

-The `Pollen` class sets pollen sparkle color by picking a random HEX code from an array during construction.
+The `Pollen` class sets pollen sparkle `color` by picking a random HEX code from an array during instance construction.

-A math helper, `Util.generateHexagonPoints(this.pollenPosition,Pollen.RADIUS)`, is called during construction to generate the hexagon point coordinates that shape the pollen sparkle (this is a bee themed game after all!).
+A math helper, `Util.generateHexagonPoints(this.pollenPosition,Pollen.RADIUS)`, is called during instance construction to generate the hexagon point coordinates (`points`) that shape the pollen sparkle (this is a bee themed game after all!).

-The `Pollen` class then draws pollen in 3 steps.
+The `Pollen` class then draws pollen in 2 steps.
 1: check that the pollen sparkle is 'younger' than a certain number of frames, else delete the pollen sparkle instance.
-2: Draw the hexagon as a `Canvas API` path shape using the pre-determined coordinates and color.
+2: Draw the hexagon as a `Canvas API` path shape using the pre-determined `points` and `color`.

 <h5 a><strong><code>pollen.js</code></strong></h5>